Checkpoint 1

 Odometry

-The odometry functions are implemented in odometry.c and the estimated position and orientation of the MBot is calculated using dead reckoning equations with wheel encoders only.
+The odometry functions are implemented in odometry.c and the estimated position and orientation of the MBot is calculated using dead reckoning equations with the mbot velocity based on wheel encoders only.

 Task 1.2